drduh/macOS-Security-and-Privacy-Guide/README.md

 It can be controlled by the **Firewall** tab of **Network** in **System Settings**, or with the following commands.

-Enable the firewall and stealth mode:
+Enable the firewall and Stealth Mode:

 ```bash
 sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setglobalstate on
 sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setstealthmode on
 ```

-Hackers scan networks in attempt to identify vulnerable systems - prevent macOS from responding to some of these scans by using **stealth mode**.
-When stealth mode is enabled, the system does not respond to ICMP ping requests and does not answer to connection attempts from a closed TCP or UDP port.
+Attackers scan networks to identify systems they may be able to target.
+When Stealth Mode is enabled, the system does not respond to ICMP ping requests and does not answer to connection attempts from closed ports.

 Prevent built-in and downloaded software from automatically receiving incoming connections: